 Just behind our current home away from home, for example, sits the small St. Nicholas Church, which is in ruins.
 Our hosts noted that local authorities are trying to raise more funds to restore it.

 On Easter Eve, this past Saturday, we joined a procession of thousands of North Macedonians to the nearby Saint Panteleimon Church, which was only recently renovated using the original materials which were still on site.
 The church sits on the grounds of one of Europe’s oldest universities; in fact, the Cyrillic alphabet was developed at the learning institution that was previously here.

 Saint Panteleimon Church was dramatically illuminated for the occasion, showcasing its elegant mosaics and beautiful brickwork.
-Our arrival around 11:15 p.m. couldn’t have been better timed, for when we stopped into the church’s small interior, expecting only to see pre-mass preparations, we actually got to participate in the entire ceremony (while thousands of others listened to the projections outside).
+Our arrival around 11:15 p.m. couldn’t have been better timed!
+When we stepped into the church’s small interior, we only expected to see pre-mass preparations.
+Instead, we got to observe the entire ceremony, while thousands of others listened to the service outside.